ysoftwareab/yplatform/doc/bootstrap-aws.md

   --secret-access-key <your-aws-secret-access-key>
 ```

-and follow the instructions to
+and follow the instructions in the terminal to

 * setup your AWS console
   * role shortcuts